-South Korean court increases jail term for former speed skating coach in abuse case
+South Korean court lengthens jail term for former speed skating coach in abuse case

-SEOUL (Reuters) - A South Korean appeals court on Wednesday increased to 18 months from ten a jail term handed to a former speed skating coach convicted of hitting a two-time Olympic champion during the course of coaching.
+SEOUL (Reuters) - A South Korean appeals court on Wednesday nearly doubled jail time for a former speed skating coach convicted of hitting a two-time Olympic champion, citing a need to warn sports officials against the use of violence as a training tool.

-The case, and an accusation that he had also sexually abused the athlete, has triggered South Korea’s largest investigation into assault and sexual assault in sports after the events unleashed a wave of similar accusations.
+The case, and the athlete’s accusation that the coach had also sexually abused her, has triggered South Korea’s largest investigation into physical and sexual assaults in sport after the events sparked a flood of similar accusations.

-The case made headlines because speed skating has a huge and devoted following in South Korea, which has won 24 gold medals since speed skating became an Olympic sport in 1992, more than any other country.
+Speed skating has a huge and devoted following in South Korea, which has won 24 gold medals in the sport since it became an Olympic event in 1992, more than any other country.

 In September, a lower court had jailed the former national coach, Cho Jae-beom, for 10 months on a conviction of assaulting Olympic champion Shim Suk-hee, 21.

-“The defendant...has shown regret but has severely hit the victim with his fists and feet ever since the victim was young, taking as the reason a slack attitude during training,” the Suwon District Court said in its ruling.
+“The defendant...has shown regret but has severely hit the victim with his fists and feet ever since the victim was young, taking as the reason a slack attitude during training,” the Suwon District Court said as it raised the term to 18 months.

+“The lower court’s sentencing is too light, therefore unjust,” it added.
+“There is a great need to sternly warn sports leaders who still consider this as a method of training athletes and fundamentally prevent a repeat of assault incidents.”

 The prosecution had sought a two-year sentence on the charges, which Cho had admitted.

+“It’s a good thing that the sentence has gone up,” Shim’s lawyer, Im Sang-hyeok, told domestic news agency News1.

+“But it still seems too light.
+I believe more strict punishment is needed.
+I believe prosecutors will decide on further appeal, if only to send a warning.”

-Shim’s lawyer did not immediately respond to telephone calls from Reuters to seek comment.
+Im did not immediately respond to telephone calls from Reuters.

-Besides the assault charges, police are investigating accusations Shim made in December, saying Cho had sexually assaulted her from the time she was 17.
+Police are also investigating accusations Shim made in December that Cho had sexually assaulted her from the time she was 17.

 Cho has been questioned twice in January on the sex abuse accusation at a detention center where he is being held, a police official said.

-He has not been charged on the sex abuse allegations.

 Cho denies the accusation of sexual abuse, his lawyer Oh Dong-hyun has said.
+Reuters could not immediately reach Oh by email or telephone.

+Cho has not been charged on the sex abuse allegations.

-Since the case provoked national outrage, more athletes in other sports, such as judo and archery, have come forward with accounts of assault and sexual abuse, media have said.
+The national outrage over the case has prompted more athletes, in sports such as judo and archery, to come forward with accounts of assault and sexual abuse, media have said.

-On Friday, South Korea announced steps such as a government inquiry with the National Human Rights Commission to investigate conditions for about 63,000 student athletes, as well as possible public funding cuts for any sport facing public outcry.
+On Friday, the government said it would hold an inquiry, along with the National Human Rights Commission, to investigate conditions for about 63,000 student athletes, and warned of possible cuts in funding for any sport facing public outcry.

 Reporting by Joyce Lee; Editing by Clarence Fernandez